-- The main changes from the methodology used to derive the technical provisions on a GAAP basis are as follows: - i.
-Standard Solvency II classes of business are used for reporting in addition to the standard reserving classes and also at the original currency level, with all minor currencies being grouped into an 'Other' category. - ii.
-The reserves held for future claims are calculated on a best-estimate basis with an explicit risk margin added onto this best estimate.
-This is different from the GAAP basis where booked reserves may include some implicit margin for uncertainty. - iii.
+The main differences between the Solvency II technical provision methodology and the methodology used to derive the technical provisions on a GAAP basis are as follows, for the Solvency II technical provision:

+- i.
+Standard Solvency II classes of business are used for reporting and also at the original currency level, with all minor currencies being grouped into an 'Other' category. - ii.
+The reserves held for future reporting and development of claims are calculated on a best-estimate basis with an explicit risk margin added onto this best estimate.
+This is different from the GAAP basis where booked reserves may include some margin for uncertainty. - iii.
 The technical provisions also contain an allowance for ENIDs representing low frequency/high severity events. - iv.
-Future premium income and claims outgoing are all discounted for the time value of money using the relevant risk free interest rate term structure. - v.
+Future premium income and claims outgoing are all discounted for the time value of money using the relevant EIOPA risk free interest rates. - v.
 Bound unincepted business is included in the analysis, with the expected claims offset by the future premium income for this business. - vi.
-Unearned claims are estimated rather than 100% unearned premium reserve being held. - vii.
+Claims associated with unearned premium are estimated rather than the full unearned premium reserve being held. - vii.
 The expected cost of future claims is offset by the future premium income. - viii.
-All calculations are based on a cash flow basis.
-This means that any transactions that have taken place but where the cash has not yet been paid or received will be included as a future cash flow. - ix.
+All calculations are based on a cash flow basis. - ix.
 Additional allowance for expenses is made on the basis that the provision includes the expected expense amount needed to service all existing policies throughout their lifetime.